In the past 5 years, have you ever been cancelled, declined, or refused coverage?"

 When it Rains, it Pours.

 If you're able to get your insurer to reinstate your HOME policy, there's a good chance they may not offer monthly payment anymore.

 If you decide to go elsewhere "since this is ridiculous" you're likely to have an even higher premium elsewhere since you've been removed from the WANTED list.

-Tons of people end up getting cancelled for non-payment simply because they didn't know it was a big deal, or they didn't think it affected them.
+Tons of people end up getting cancelled for non-payment simply because they didn't know it they had to cancel it.